Research Lines

 There is an increasing concern about the effect of emergent diseases in the conservation of island endemic bird species.
 Pathogens mediated selection plays a major role, but the exact nature and extent of this selection remains unclear.

-Because prevalence pattern differs considerably among islands, it does of Macaronesian archipelagos ideal study areas for understanding a range of evolutionary and ecological questions in host-parasite systems such as diversity of parasites, host specificity, influence of pathogens on host survival, immunocompetence and the role of the Major Histocompatibility Complex (MHC) in parasite resistance.
+Because prevalence pattern differs considerably among islands, it does of Macaronesian archipelagos ideal study areas for understanding a range of evolutionary and ecological questions in host-parasite systems such as diversity of parasites, host specificity, shaping phenotypes, influence of pathogens on host survival, immunocompetence, the role of the immune genes (e.g., MHC) in parasite resistance, gut microbiome and virome variation across environmental gradients.